CollegeBoreal/INF1040-17A/OBJECTIVES.md

 1.9.a Unicast
 1.9.b Broadcast
 1.9.c Multicast
-2015 Cisco Systems, Inc. This document is Cisco Public.
-Page 2 1.10 Describe the need for private IPv4 addressing 1.11 Identify the appropriate IPv6 addressing scheme to satisfy addressing requirements in a LAN/WAN environment
+1.10 Describe the need for private IPv4 addressing 1.11 Identify the appropriate IPv6 addressing scheme to satisfy addressing requirements in a LAN/WAN environment